 Come On, Communication

 It doesn’t matter whether you are in the heat of a deadlock game or just enjoying a bit of midweek training, one of the most important skills in a team is clear communication.
-It’s knowing how to motivate those around you, how to lift them, how to help them recover from a mistake, how to publicly recognise their strengths and how you can complement each other so that your individual weaknesses don’t matter.
+It’s knowing how to motivate those around you, how to lift them, how to help them recover from a mistake, how to publicly recognize their strengths and how you can complement each other so that your individual weaknesses don’t matter.
 What this will do is build your self-confidence and self-esteem, as well as the confidence and esteem of all those around you.

 A Group Of Friends